NIRSpec Wide Aperture Target Acquisition

 26.2

 Table note: All presented brightness limits are based on best-known information from instrument on-sky performance and sensitivity during JWST NIRSpec instrument commissioning.
+The table values were updated in July 2024 to include revised point-spread functions from WebbPSF.

 Brightness estimates for WATA can be obtained using the JWST ETC in the NIRSpec target acquisition calculation option using the WATA calculations (in the instrument setup area).

-Latest updates
+Notable updates

 • Added a paragraph to the introduction with text about use of extended objects.
 Updated language in 1st warning with more detailed discussion of impact of a single saturated pixel.
 Added an additional warning discussing very faint targets that might be invisible to the WATA algorithm